AlfredShaw9/dapper-tipples/README.md

 ## Build/Code Process

 The main code is made up of several different files.
-We have a .jsx for every componenet on the page:
+We have a .jsx for every component on the page:

 <li>CocktailIdx.jsx</li>
 <li>CocktailSgl.jsx</li>